romeojeremiah/Complete_Javascript_Course_Schmedtmann/README.md

  console.log(65 - (2016 -year));
  }

-console.log(age) //age is not defined - Age hasn't been declared at this point therefore there will be an **uncaught reference** error var age;
+console.log(age) //**uncaught reference** error - age is not defined // age hasn't been declared at this point var age;

-console.log(age) //age is undefined - Age was set to undefined in the creation phase so at this point this is age's value var age = 23;
+console.log(age) //undefined // age is set to 'undefined' in the creation phase var age = 23;

-console.log(age) // 23
+console.log(age) // 23 // age assigned the value 23 in above line
 ```

 #### JavaScript in the Browser: DOM Manipulation and Events